adon-cloudcannon/landing-page-test/src/collections/posts/partner-site-of-the-month-van-dillen-antieke-bouwmaterialen-by-fulldev.md

 ## About Van Dillen Antieke Bouwmaterialen

 <a target="_blank" rel="noopener" href="https://vdabouwmaterialen.nl/">Van Dillen</a> is a young company with a vision to improve construction sustainability by breathing new life into old, atmospheric, and authentic construction materials.
-They offer a personalized service to their customers, helping them build and restore beautiful buildings as efficiently as possible.
+They offer a personalized service to their customers, helping them build and restore beautiful buildings.